dcrystalj/SMSsender/README.md

 SMSsender
 =========

-simple script to send more easily sms from najdi.si
+simple C# script to send more easily sms from najdi.si